-- Monitoring and auditing to prevent or detect errors in coding or billing. - Educating our associates that they are responsible to report any concern about a possible false claim at an HSP facility via our 3-Step Reporting Process. - Investigating all reported concerns and correcting any billing errors discovered. - Protecting our associates from adverse action when they do the right thing and report any genuine concern via the 3-Step Process.
-HSP will investigate any allegation of retaliation against an associate for speaking up.
+- · Monitoring and auditing to prevent errors in coding or billing. - · Educating our associates about their responsibility to report concerns about a possible False Claim at a Mercy Health facility via our 3-Step Reporting Process. - Investigating all reported concerns and correcting any billing errors discovered. - · Protecting our associates from adverse action when they do the right thing and report any genuine concern to us via the 3-Step Reporting Process.
+Mercy Health will investigate any allegation of retaliation against an associate for speaking up.

-Anti-Kickback Law
+Anti-Kickback law

-The Federal Anti-Kickback law says no one may offer, pay or receive payment-cash or anything of value-for referring patients for items or services paid for by Medicare and Medicaid.
+The Federal Anti-Kickback Law says no one may offer, pay or receive payment of any kind (cash or anything of value) for referring patients for items or services paid for by Medicare and Medicaid.
 The law also applies to ordering items or services paid for by Medicare or Medicaid.
 We do not pay patients, physicians or other health care providers or professionals for referrals.
 Our associates may not ask for or accept payment of any kind or receive anything of value for a referral.

 The law is complex.
 It includes exceptions adopted by Congress and a number of "safe harbors" adopted by the Department of Health and Human Services.
-Please use the 3-Step Process to obtain advice and assistance about the Anti-Kickback law, exceptions or "safe harbors" before acting.
+Please use the 3-Step Process for advice and assistance about the Anti-Kickback Law, exceptions or "safe harbors" before acting.